-Have you ever received ADB command not found error message when you were trying to connect your smartphone to your personal computer?
-This error will prevent you from running developer commands on your phone, but in this article, we’re going to show you how to fix it.
+Have you ever received an ADB command not found error message when you were trying to connect your smartphone to your personal computer?
+This error prevents you from running developer commands on your phone.

-How can I fix ADB command not found error?
+How can I fix the ADB command not found error?

 1. Select Media Transfer Protocol on your phone